 This summary highlights selected information in this Proxy Statement.
-Please review the entire Proxy Statement and the 2022 Annual Report before voting.
+Please review the entire Proxy Statement and the 2023 Annual Report before voting.

 SUMMARY OF SHAREHOLDER VOTING MATTERS Board Vote Recommendation More Information Broker Discretionary Voting Allowed?
 Routine?
-Vote Required for Approval Abstentions/ Broker Non-Votes Proposal 1 Election of Class I Directors FOR each Nominee Page 6 No No Plurality of votes cast Counted as present for the purpose of determining a quorum, but do not count as votes cast Proposal 2 Ratification of Our Independent Registered Public Accounting Firm FOR Page 42 Yes Yes Majority of votes cast Proposal 3 Approval of the Compensation of our named executive officers on an advisory basis FOR Page 46 No No A majority of votes cast will reflect the advice of the shareholders Proposal 4 Approval of an increase in the number of shares available for issuance under the AngioDynamics, Inc. 2020 Equity Incentive Plan FOR Page 47 No No Majority of votes cast Proposal 5 Approval of an increase in the number of shares available for issuance under the AngioDynamics, Inc. Employee Stock Purchase Plan FOR Page 54 No No Majority of votes cast
+Vote Required Abstentions/ for Approval Broker Non-Votes Proposal 1 Election of Class II Directors FOR each Nominee Page 6 No No Plurality of votes Abstentions and cast broker non-votes do not count as votes cast Proposal 2 Ratification of Our Independent Registered Public Accounting Firm FOR Page 47 Yes Yes Majority of the shares represented in person or by proxy and entitled to vote Abstentions will have the effect of a negative vote; broker non-votes are not applicable to this proposal Proposal 3 Approval of the Compensation of our named executive officers on an advisory basis FOR Page 51 No No Majority of the shares have the effect of a represented in person or by proxy and entitled to vote have the effect of a negative vote; broker non-votes are not applicable to this proposal Proposal 4 Approval of amendments to the AngioDynamics, Inc. 2020 Equity Incentive Plan FOR Page 52 No No Majority of the shares have the effect of a represented in person or by proxy and entitled to vote have the effect of a negative vote; broker non-votes are not applicable to this proposal Proposal 5 Advisory Vote on Frequency of Say- On-Pay Votes FOR Page 59 No No Majority of the shares represented in person or by proxy and entitled to vote Shares Abstentions will have the effect of a negative vote; broker non-votes are not applicable to this proposal